onnx/onnx/docs/Operators.md

   By definition, the tensor "y" is a function of independent variables in "xs" and "zs".
-Since we only compute the gradient of "y" w.r.t. the differentiable tensors in "xs", this Gradient only outputs dY/dW and dY/dZ.
+Since we only compute the gradient of "y" w.r.t. the differentiable variables in "xs", this Gradient only outputs dY/dW and dY/dZ.
 Note that "H" cannot appear in "xs" and "zs".
 The reason is that "H" can be determined by tensors "W" and "X" and therefore "H" is not an independent variable.